Disaster Management

 Firstly we acknowledge the Traditional Custodians of the Torres Strait Islands, in which the Torres Shire Council and the Torres Strait Island Regional Council administers Local Government responsibilities.

-Despite its beautiful surroundings, the Torres Strait Islands is vulnerable to disaster events, both natural and man made.
-When an event occurs, local government has responsibility for managing the impacts within its boundaries.
+Despite our beautiful surroundings, the Torres Strait Islands are vulnerable to disaster events, both natural and man made.
+When an event occurs, the local governments are responsible for managing the impacts within its boundaries.
 It is therefore important to have joint effective and coordinated disaster management arrangements in place to ensure that our disaster management systems are capable of addressing the response and recovery for an event.

 Read the Local Disaster Management Plan(PDF, 1MB)